Dumpster Rental in Saginaw, MI

 Household Hazardous Waste

-The Mid Michigan Waste Authority is responsible for organizing and managing household hazardous waste collection events at their Community Resource Recovery Center.
+The Mid Michigan Waste Authority is responsible for organizing and managing household hazardous waste collection events at their Community Resource Recovery Center located at the:

 Yard waste collection in Saginaw is also achieved by a partnership with independent haulers and the Saginaw Department of Public Services.
 However, these yard waste collection services are not offered year-round – instead, this program takes place from the first week in April to the last week in November.